Transformer Efficiency, All day Efficiency & Condition for Maximum Efficiency

 I2 = √ (WI / R2)

-The value of output current (I2) is the actor who equals the value of copper loss and iron loss (i.e. Copper Loss = Iron Loss)
+The value of output current (I2) is the factor which makes it possible to equal the value of copper loss and iron loss (i.e. copper loss = iron loss).

-Doing so, the maximum efficiency can be gained.
-Therefore, with proper designing, maximum efficiency can be attained at any desired load i.e. Copper loss and Iron Loss can be equaled.
+By doing so, the maximum efficiency can be gained.
+Therefore, with proper designing, maximum efficiency can be attained at any desired load as it is possible to equal the copper losses and Iron losses.

 Good to Know

-- Practical transformers efficiencies are generally quite high in compression to other electrical machines and electronics devices (i.e. motors, generators etc) on the ordure of 90 t0 98%.
+• Practical transformers efficiencies are generally quite high in compression to other electrical machines and electronics devices (i.e. motors, generators etc.) on the order of 90 t0 98%.

 All Day Efficiency of Transformer

-As we know that the commercial or typical efficiency of a transformer is the ratio of Output and Input in watts.
+As we know that the commercial or typical efficiency of a transformer is the ratio of its output and input in watts.

 Efficiency = Output (in Watts) / Input (in Watts)

-But there are number of transformers whose performance can’t be monitored according the above general efficiency formula.
+But there are a number of transformers whose performance can’t be monitored according to the general efficiency formula given above.

-Those distribution transformers which supply electrical energy to lighting and other general circuits, their primary energize for 24 hours, but the secondary windings does not energize all the time at once.
+Those distribution transformers which supply electrical energy to the lighting and other general circuits, their primary energizes for 24 hours, but the secondary windings do not energize all the time at once.
 In other words, secondary windings only energize at the night time when they supply electrical energy to lighting circuits.
-I.e. secondary windings supply eclectic power for very small load or no load for maximum time in 24 hours.
-It means that core loss occurs for 24 hours regularly but copper loss occurs only when transformer is on load.
+I.e. secondary windings supply eclectic power for very small loads or no load for maximum time in 24 hours.
+It means that core loss occurs for 24 hours a day regularly (during the operation) but copper loss occurs only when the transformer is on load.

-Therefore, it realizes the necessity to design a transformer in which the core loss should be low.
+Therefore, the designers realize the necessity to design a transformer with as low core losses as possible.
 As copper loss depends on load, therefore, they should be neglected.
-In this type of transformers, we can track their performance only by all day efficiency.
+In these types of transformers, we can only track their performance by determining the all day efficiency.

-All day efficiency may be also called “Operational efficiency”.
-On the base of usable energy, we estimate the all day efficiency for a specific time (during the 24 hours = one day).
-And we can find it by the following formula
+All day efficiency is also known as “Operational Efficiency”.
+On the basis of usable energy, we estimate the all day efficiency for a specific time (during the 24 hours = one day) and it can be calculated using the following formula.

 All Day Efficiency = Output (in kWh) / Input (in kWh)

-To understand about the all day efficiency, we must know about the load cycle i.e. how much load is connected for how much time (in 24 hours).
+To know the exact value of all day efficiency, we must know about the load cycle i.e. how much load is connected to the transformer and for how much time (in 24 hours).